HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 #### Create the route resource manually

-If you want to deploy OpenShift manually using `Routes`, you need to create a .yaml file like below and any changes required can be made in that.
+If you want to deploy OpenShift manually using `Routes`, you need to create a `.yaml` file like below and any changes required can be made in that.
 To apply those changes in the OpenShift cluster, you can run `kubectl apply` and specify its namespace and location.
 For more information, refer to the [OpenShift Route Configuration](https://docs.openshift.com/container-platform/latest/networking/routes/route-configuration.html){target="blank"} documentation.

 In some versions of OpenShift, by default, sticky sessions for passthrough `Routes` are enabled in OpenShift using the source (IP) as identifier.
 To make sure traffic gets forwarded to all DX Compose HAProxy Pods even when another proxy is used in front of it, the `Route` should be annotated as shown in the example below.
-Please refer to the [OpenShift documentation](https://docs.openshift.com/container-platform/latest/networking/routes/route-configuration.html){target="blank"} to select the appropriate value for your deployment.
+Refer to the [OpenShift documentation](https://docs.openshift.com/container-platform/latest/networking/routes/route-configuration.html){target="blank"} to select the appropriate value for your deployment.

 ```yaml
 apiVersion: "route.openshift.io/v1"